May 23 2022

 Face biometrics are a compelling inherence-based option, as organizations can cross-check users with government-issued ID (most of which include photos) to validate users during onboarding and enrollment.

 Users can use their face for ongoing authentication.
 With the right biometric solution, this means that nobody else can access that account or carry out any activity/transactions other than the genuine owner.
-Passive biometric solutions such as iProov’s Genuine Presence Assurance will also offer a far better user experience.
+Passive biometric solutions such as iProov’s Dynamic Liveness will also offer a far better user experience.
 Rather than having to remember and enter a complicated password, a user can simply look back at a device, making the security process effortless.

 But remember, not all face biometric solutions are created equal…